The character of the total power operation: The character of the total power operation

 which is natural in $G$. \end{thm}

 We will prove the theorem in three steps.
-First, our extension of the work of Ando, Hopkins, and Strickland in \myref{abeliantotalpowerop} can be used to prove the theorem for the additive total power operation applied to finite abelian groups.
-Then a variation on the fact that $\E(BG)$ rationally embeds under the restriction map into $\prod_{A \subseteq G} \E(BA)$ extends this to all finite groups.
-Finally, an inductive argument using character theory extends the result to the total power operation from the additive total power operation.
+First, our extension of the work of Ando, Hopkins, and Strickland in \Cref{abeliantotalpowerop} can be used to prove the theorem for the additive total power operation applied to finite abelian groups.
+To extend this to all finite groups, we use a modification of the fact that $\E(BG)$ rationally embeds under the restriction map into $\prod_{A \subseteq G} \E(BA)$, where the product is over all abelian subgroups of $G$.
+Finally, an inductive argument using character theory extends the result from the additive total power operation to the total power operation.